-Deductions of \in 22 million for intangible assets are recognised in core capital, in accordance with section 10 (2a) sentence 2 no. 2 of the KWG.
-Tier 2 capital is reduced by \in 13 million from goodwill, pursuant to section 10a (6) sentences 9 and 10 of the KWG.
+Deductions of \in 18 million for intangible assets are recognised in core capital, in accordance with section 10 (2a) sentence 2 no. 2 of the KWG.
+Tier 2 capital is reduced by \in 14 million from goodwill, pursuant to section 10a (6) sentences 9 and 10 of the KWG.

-Under the AIRBA, amounts to be deducted from liable equity in relation to valuation adjustment deficit pursuant to section 10~(6a) of the KWG in the amount of $\leqslant 62$ million need to be reported to the regulatory authorities.
-This item is no longer reported after confirmation of the financial statements of Aareal Bank AG.
+Under the AIRBA, amounts to be deducted from liable equity in relation to valuation adjustment deficit pursuant to section 10~(6a) of the KWG, in the amount of $\leqslant 40$ million, need to be reported to the regulatory authorities.
+This item is reduced, after confirmation of the financial statements of Aareal Bank AG, to $\leqslant 1$ million.